 About the Founder

-Born in Switzerland in 1997 to Italian parents, Alessandro-James Genovese Cicogna was raised in London and schooled at Eton, then Westminster.
-He completed his BSc in Philosophy and MA in Buddhist Studies at LSE and SOAS respectively.
+Born in Switzerland in 1997 to Italian parents, Alessandro-James Genovese Cicogna was educated at Eton and Westminster before going on to earn a BSc in Philosophy from LSE and MA in Buddhist Studies from SOAS.

 From a young age Alessandro was captivated by the nature of reality.
 In late childhood this curiosity led him to delve deeply into the science of consciousness and the world's wisdom traditions.
 During this formative period, he organised a school lecture with a pioneering consciousness researcher, attended theology conferences, corresponded personally with spiritual teachers and regularly attended public talks across traditions.